Sunset Grill (American restaurant)

 The Sunset Grill is a restaurant at 7439 Sunset Boulevard in Los Angeles, California.
 The burger joint neighbors the Rock Walk at the Guitar Center and gained fame from the Don Henley song "Sunset Grill".

+Henley and his co-composing partner on the song, Danny Kortchmar, have both spoken about the song and its lyrics in interviews.
+The Sunset Grill was a favoured spot of Henley's, while Kortchmar stated that the song makes reference to unease about a changing America that felt less familiar and traditional to Henley and Los Angelenos in general.

+Background

 The original Sunset Grill was run by owner Joe Froehlich from 1957 to 1997 when he sold the business.
 The building was torn down, rebuilt and reopened.
+It is still situated at the same original address on Sunset Boulevard.